JMF-Alex/HAC/README.md

 ## Roadmap

-- [x] Add an option to hold different keywords
 - [x] Add a button to save the config
 - [ ] Move all buttons to menu bar